 Make it in depth and high quality, there’s nothing worse than heavily promoting a piece of content that is low quality as that will only deter people from doing business with you.

 And last but not least the final key to having kick ass content that generates big business is a clear call to action at the end of the post.

 We suggest having a downloadable report or video for your prospect to download in exchange for their email address.

-This will bring them onto your database and if they are ready they might reach out through this or remain on your database until they are ready to do business with you.
+This will bring them into your database and if they are ready they might reach out through this or remain on your database until they are ready to do business with you.

 The download needs to be targeted to your demographic, extremely valuable and solves another pain point for them.

-This ensure you will get maximum benefit from your content and if you have a structured online sales funnel in place you should start converting eyeballs into leads into customers in no time.
+This ensures you will get maximum benefit from your content and if you have structured online sales funnel in place you should start converting eyeballs into leads into customers in no time.

 Hope you enjoyed the read.

 Want to learn more about LinkedIn?
 Download our FREE digital guide today and learn how you too can start using LinkedIn to generate a ton of media exposure, secure joint venture partnerships and build hundreds of new leads for your business.
 Over 18,000 businesses have now benefited from this methodology.
 Access it Here!